 We've all been sick from time to time.
 Colds and the flu come along now and then, and they're no fun when they keep us from doing the things we want to do.
 That's why people try so hard to stay healthy.

 Did you know that experts believe the most important thing you can do to avoid illness is wash your hands?
-It's true!
+It's for good reason!

 Sometimes your hands may look clean when they really aren't.
 Why?
 Germs that cause illnesses are tiny and invisible to the naked eye.

 If you think about it, most of the stuff you do every day involves your hands.
 For fun, keep track of everything you do for a day.

 If you do, you probably won't believe how many things you touch.
-From faucets and light switches to toilet handles and doorknobs, a lot of the things we touch every day can contain germs and bacteria.
+From faucets and light switches to toilet handles and doorknobs, a lot of the things we touch every day can contain germs like viruses, mold spores, and bacteria.

 When you touch something with germs on it, the germs transfer to your hands.
 You can then transfer those germs to other things you touch.
 Luckily, it's easy enough to break the cycle and stop spreading germs: wash your hands!